apetros/RAMSES_doc/interfaces/python/examples.rst

 Running multiple simulations in parallel
 ========================================

-Simulations can be performed in parallel by using several instances of :class:`PyRAMSES.simulator.sim`.
+Simulations can be performed in parallel by using several instances of :class:`pyramses.simulator.sim`.
 This allows two levels of parallelization.
 In the Python level, each instance of the simulator should be executed in a different process.
 In the lower level, inside RAMSES, each simulation can be parallelized using the $NBTHREADS solver setting.
 The latter is implemented with multithreading (OpenMP).